 Among the many immortal dialogues from the film Sholay, there’s one you recall as you walk around Ballari.
 It was Asrani, the jailer’s favourite boast: hamaare aadmi chaaron taraf phaile huye hain (my men are spread all over the place).
 Janardhan Reddy could easily borrow it today.
 He can’t go to Ballari, but his men, forces, brothers are all there.

 We find Somashekhara on his door-to-door campaign in Ballari’s Satyanarayanapet locality.
 It’s a setting you can only find in a state as diverse and intriguing as Karnataka.
 It’s a small back-lane gathering of about 70 members of the ‘Jangama’ community, demanding Scheduled Caste status, which Reddy readily endorses.
 Now, who are the Jangamas?
 They are Lingayats.
 Or wait, the priests among the Lingayats and described as “gurus”.
-Because, their caste-denominated role is to preach and teach religion to the rest.
+Because their caste-denominated role is to preach and teach religion to the rest.
 Accordingly they aren’t supposed to work but live on the devotees’ alms.
 They claim since their livelihood is “begging”, they should be SCs.
 Now, what have we got here: an even higher caste within a high caste, but demanding to be a Scheduled Caste.
-Then, Siddaramaiah has promised all Lingayats minority status.
+Then, Siddaramaiah promised all Lingayats minority status.
 Make sense of this.
 Caste politics in Uttar Pradesh and Bihar is simple arithmetic compared to Karnataka’s algebra.

 Then I ask him about his family.
 Who’s the boss, who calls the shots there?
 “It’s Janardhan,” he says.

 “But he is the youngest,” I ask with mock surprise.
 “No sir, he is the most intelligent of all,” the bada bhai happily endorses the chhota readily.
 There is no whiff of sibling rivalry.
 Remember, even in the earlier Yeddyurappa cabinet, Janardhan had the most key portfolios.
-Karunakara and friend Sriramulu, “more than a brother”, were ministers, but Somashekhara was also entrusted with the ATM called the Karnataka Milk Federation.
+Karunakara and his friend Sriramulu, “more than a brother”, were ministers, but Somashekhara was also entrusted with the ATM called the Karnataka Milk Federation.

 To understand the mining debacle, we spend an hour with Hothur Mohammed Iqbal, the Janata Dal (Secular), or Deve Gowda’s candidate here.
 He heads the genteel, Urdu-speaking Muslim family that owned three large mines.
 There were no riches nor problems until the year 2000, he says.
 Then, it cost Rs 150 to dig out a tonne and it sold for 250.
 Rs 16.50 had to be paid to the state as royalty.
 So it was a marginal business.
 Ballari ore was also of poorer grade.
 Then came the Chinese boom.
 The price went up to 600, then 1,000 and then, bingo, 6,000.
 Think of the wealth it created.
 Mostly illegal and in black money; he obviously won’t say.
 But that is when excesses began, of lifestyle and mafia too.
 Then came the total ban and fresh auctions, both of which he describes as ‘irrational’.

 The “walls” you need to read here are the vast, dune-height ranges laden with iron ore.
 The darker swathes in the middle of some, a steel expert tells me, also denote manganese.
 All this is Ballari’s resource curse.
 Until the ban, it was mined on a free-for-all basis.
 Anybody with any permits grabbed anything around it.
-Everybody mined way beyond his franchise, and if you had the muscle, you merrily encroached your neighbours’.
+Everybody mined way beyond his franchise, and if you had the muscle, you merrily encroached on your neighbours’.
 There was no government.
-The only writ that ran was the Reddy brothers’, especially Janardhan’s.
-As the Lokayukta (Justice Santosh Hegde) report pointed out in great detail, the Reddys’ own Obulapuram mine was on the Andhra side and yielded some ore.
+The only writ that ran was the Reddy brothers, especially Janardhan’s.
+As the Lokayukta (Justice Santosh Hegde) report pointed out in great detail, the Reddys’ own Obulapuram mine was on the Andhra side where they yielded some ore.
 They simply collected a share, or hafta, or protection money from everyone else.
 Local estimates say it would yield upwards of Rs 100 crore per day in those boom years.

 Lore has it that to mine more, the Reddys shifted the state border adjoining their mines by 5 km.
 For the rest, please check out the 466-page Santosh Hegde report here.
-He estimated the total value of illegally mined and exported ore between 2006 and 2010 at Rs 1 lakh 22 thousand crore (See table).
+He estimated the total value of illegally mined and exported ore between 2006 and 2010 at Rs 1 lakh 22 thousand crores (See table).

 The Lokayukta also showed that the Reddy brothers owned a mine only in Andhra, but all the ore they “exported” was of Karnataka origin, where they had no leases.
-These are the cases the CBI just withdrew citing lack of evidence and jurisdiction, on election eve .
+These are the cases the CBI just withdrew citing lack of evidence and jurisdiction, on election eve.

 I ask a senior police officer if the mining mafias here are comparable with Dhanbad.
 Yes, he says, but with one crucial difference.
 Nobody gets murdered here.
 Some get beaten up.
 But mostly, because the police and local administration were compromised, you just used them to stop the mining if somebody didn’t pay your tribute.
 Or, if he was persistent, get a case under a serious IPC section, including attempt to murder, registered against him.
 A few days in the lock-up, and not only he, but the rest were also chastened.
 The Lokayukta identified more than 650 officials on the take in the district.
 Of these, 53 key officers were ordered out.
 What happened subsequently is well recorded.
 Reddy organised a revolt against Yeddyurappa, took his loyal MLAs to a resort, recorded them on video attacking Yeddyurappa.
 The BJP high command wanted a truce.
 The price: the officers will return, albeit slowly, the Reddys will keep their portfolios and Shobha Karandlaje, considered close to the chief minister, will resign.
 You know why Yeddyurappa keeps saying the Reddy rehabilitation is the high command’s decision, not his.
 The humiliation rankles.